qwickly-org/QwickSteps/docs/index.md

-# Qwickly - "quick to learn, quick to type" Keyboard Layout

-Easier to learn than Minimak, faster than Dvorak, and your shortcuts (mostly) stay put.
+Easier to learn and faster than Colemak for English writing.

 Read the blog [How Qwickly came to be](https://blog.keithkim.org/opensource/making-the-qwickest-keyboard-layout).